That Was Me: Latin American Individuals and Identities in Medicine

 No two people are the same, especially in the Latin American community.

-“I am different from others – we are all different in the Latin American community,” says Enrique Menendez.
+“I am different from others – we are all different in the Latin American community,” says Associate Director of Finance and Administration, Enrique Menendez.

 Despite this, many still unfairly dismiss this widely diverse population of Americans.
 Menendez saw this when he first arrived in the United States from Guatemala more than 30 years ago.
 It took months for him to find employment, even though he already had a medical degree.